NFL power rankings: Where 49ers sit after ugly loss to Packers

 I won't name names, but if the shoe fits ...

-Speaking of, here is where the 49ers sit after an ugly 38-10 loss to the Green Bay Packers and heading into "Monday Night Football:"
+Speaking of, here is where the 49ers sit after an ugly 38-10 loss to the Green Bay Packers and heading into Week 13.

 32. New York Giants (Last week: 31)